mrezende1/financial-system/README.md

-## Creation of the system to train my skills as a back end developer and updated according to my skills
+## Creation of the system to train my skills as a back-end developer and updated according to my skills

 ### Requirements